malevitzch/froglang/README.md

 Inside the container the compiler can be ran using the 'frog' command.\
 Note: the docker commands might require sudo if the user is not in the docker group
 # todo
-- Resolve LLVM compatibility problems again

 - Add a way to name the standard library output file

-- Add a series of simple, standard tests for arithmetic operator

 - Add a linking option